jj-math-j/notes_math/arithmetic.md

 ### perspectives

-- **mechanical**: an asymmetrical process incrementing/decrementing a base value by some value
+- **difference**: an asymmetrical process that measures the relative distance from one value to another value

-- **difference**: identifying the (relative???) quantitative distance between two values

-- **removing**: decreasing an established value by some value
+- **removing**: an asymmetrical process that decrements an established value by some value

 #### mechanics